SuperOfficeDocs/superoffice-docs/docs/en/email/mailgun/dkim/set-up.md

 1. Fill in the [DKIM ORDER FORM][1] and submit it.
 2. We will reply with the DKIM to the submitted email address.
-3. You will now need to add this DKIM to your DNS, see next step.
+3. You will now need to add this DKIM to your DNS, see the next step.

 [!include[Limitation](../includes/multiple-dkims.md )]